engrnisarahmed/dan.carley.co/_posts/2015-04-30-code-club-five-week-retrospective.markdown

 Printing project sheets turned out to be a much bigger deal than I expected.
 Each project is up to 20 pages of A4 paper.
-For a club of 12 children that's up to 240 pages a week, which was beyond what I or the school could afford to print.
-It also seemed like a bit of a waste of paper.
-I tried duplex printing but was concerned that it was hard to follow one page to another unless you're used to reading and folding documents like that.
+For a club of 12 children that's up to 240 pages a week, which was beyond what the school or I could afford to print.
+It also seemed like quite a waste of paper.
+I tried duplex printing A4 sheets but was concerned that it was hard to follow from one page to another unless you're used to reading and folding documents like that.

 I compromised by making smaller A5 booklets.
 This reduced the amount of paper used by 3/4 and the ink used by 1/2.
 The smaller size has made them